 • Adapted/specialised furniture provided to meet individual needs.

-• Space for small group work and individualised work for targeted learners.
+• Spaces for small group work and individualised work for targeted learners.

 • Visual timetables and information supported by signs/symbols for targeted pupils.

-• Provision of verbal or large print information for targeted pupils.
+• Provision of verbal or large print information for specific pupils.

-The following details specific anticipatory activities aimed to increase accessibility for pupils with SEND to the curriculum, the physical environment and to information.
+Specific anticipatory activities aimed to increase accessibility for pupils with SEND in:

 Objectives Tasks Resources Lead Monitor

-To ensure that all staff have a clear understanding of SEND provision and any subsequent updates.
-Training provided by the Inclusion Lead in staff meetings.
+To ensure that all staff have a clear understanding of key SEND documents:

-Inclusion Lead to attend termly LA SENDCo network meetings.
+Inclusion Lead to attend termly LA SEND network meetings

 To ensure all staff are trained to support pupils with additional needs.
 Training for all new members of staff.
 Updates and rolling programme of training for all staff.
 Professional Development Time GS As above.

-To ensure staff are trained to support pupils with medical conditions.
-Update staff training annually in
+To ensure staff are trained to support pupils with medical conditions and medical needs

 • Asthma